SanandaB/OOAD-Spring-2019/README.md

 Homework 2:

+For Homework 2 I have executed I have implemneted the Shapes example in C++.
+I have implemented the following OOP features:
+1. Inheritence
+2. Polymorphism and
+3. Encapsulation

-I have implemneted the OO feature inheritence to create subclasses(Square,Triangle and Circle) of class Polygon.
+Inheritence to create subclasses(Square,Triangle and Circle) of class Polygon.
 Also, I have implemented polymorphism by overriding function area(declared virtual) in class Polygon and overriden in subclasses with respective definitions of area.
 Finally I have also implemented Encapsulation as the function has the same name area and same arguments but yield different results for different shapes.